At Saturday Market, the maker is the seller. If you handcraft your items, you will probably be able to sell them. The general craft guidelines are:

 Before you invest time and money in making a product, please check the guidelines for specific craft areas which are published in the Standards & Craft Specific Guidelines to be sure your product is acceptable.
 There are very specific guidelines for packaged food items, and for getting them approved, they can be found on page 5 of the Guidelines document.
 Call the office at 541-686-8885 if you have questions about any specifics.

 All products must be screened and approved by the Standards Committee.
 Combined Market Orientation and Product Screenings take place at the Market office on the first and third Wednesdays of the month at 3:30 p.m.
-March 4 thru Nov.
-4. You can appear in person, or drop off items for screening.
-You must drop off actual items, photographs of your work are not acceptable.
-If you are a prospective member, the committee will not screen your items until you have attended an orientation.
+March 1 thru Nov.
+1, plus an extra orientation/screening on March 29.
+You can appear in person, or drop off items for screening.
+You must present actual items, photographs of your work are not acceptable.
+If you are a prospective member, you must attend an orientation before having your products screened.

 What does it cost?